HuttunenBe/Huttunenbe/README.md

 🚀 I believe sharing knowledge and helping others is the key to success.
 My background in social services taught me that we build the world together and kindness is what makes it a better place.

 🌸 What I've learned so far:
-Javascript, CSS and HTML
+Javascript, CSS, HTML, React, PHP, Laravel

-🐍 I'm currently learning: React, PHP and Python
+🐍 I'm currently learning: React and Laravel

 ---